Vox Luminis (photo Leslie Artamonow)

 Tobias Michael Die Erlöseten des Herren

-Wolfgang Carl Briegel Ach Herr lehre doch mich
+Wolfgang Carl Briegel Herr lehre doch mich

 Andreas Hammerschmidt Ach wie gar nichts sind alle Menschen